Parasol Framework

 ParameterDescription

 This method will count all tags that match a given XPath and return the value in the Result parameter.
+It is optimised for performance and does not modify the XML structure in any way.
+It is safe to call concurrently from multiple threads.

 Error Codes